hapax/hapax.github.io/assets/crowd.md

 $$

 The proof usually involves some lamentable sequence of integrals.
-There is a quick and much more general proof using *expectations*.
+There is a more elegant proof using *expectations*.
 Let $x$ be a random variable, with $\langle f(x)\rangle$ the expectation operator (a sum of outcomes weighted by probability) for any function $f(x)$.